aharita/engineer-to-leader/docs/manager-to-director/module-8/index.md

 * **Politics:** Manage the Board.
 Defend the team.
 * **Culture:** You are the Operating System.

 Welcome to the Executive level.
-It’s lonely, stressful, and impactful.
+It's lonely, stressful, and impactful.
+The coffee is worse, the meetings are longer, and everyone blames you when things go wrong.
+But occasionally, you get to build something that matters.
+Good luck.